Krazete/bookmarklets/README.md

   - double-click to copy stamplist as list of urls (cannot be imported)
   - *note: overwrites clipboard*

+Note that YouTube hides comments with an unusually large amount of timestamps relative to regular text.
+Having a note for every timestamp will usually ensure your comment remains visible to others.

 # [Pop.js](https://raw.githubusercontent.com/Krazete/bookmarklets/master/pop.js)
 Toggle picture-in-picture mode with one click.